Frequently Asked Questions

 What is the general public’s attitude towards repeal of the estate tax?

-In national polls, focus groups and instant response sessions – 70% of respondents believe that the estate tax should be repealed.
+In national polls, focus groups and instant response sessions – the majority of respondents believe that the estate tax should be repealed.

 What can Congress do to address the estate tax?

-Following the passage of ATRA, many lawmakers on the left and right consider the death tax “settled law”.
-However, the estate tax continues to impose a heavy burden on family businesses.
+Many lawmakers on the left and right understand the unfairness of the estate tax, but politics has gotten in the way of its elimination.
+The estate tax continues to impose a heavy burden on family businesses.
 Attorneys, accountants and life insurance companies benefit as hard-working entrepreneurs – the backbone of this country – carry the burden.
 Many Members of Congress recognize this burden and have gone on the record to indicate they support further relief and ultimate repeal of this onerous and confiscatory tax.